Topics on this page

 Select Agent-Initiated Activation from the Event list and click Next.

-Select the Assign Policy check box, select AIA_Policy from the list, and click Next.
+Select Assign Policy, then select AIA_Policy from the list, and then click Next.

 Select Cloud Instance Metadata from the list, type Group and development into the key and value fields, and click Next.

-(Optional) To restrict the scope to only one cloud vendor, select Cloud Vendor from the list and select AWS, Azure, or GCP as the matching criteria.
-If you want to apply the rule to all three, don't define the Cloud Vendor condition.
+Optionally, to restrict the scope to only one cloud vendor, select Cloud Vendor from the list and select AWS, Azure, or GCP as the matching criteria.
+If you want to apply the rule to all three, do not define the Cloud Vendor condition.

 Type a name for the event-based task and click Finish to save it.